-I'm a research scientist at Google Research in San Francisco.
+I'm a research scientist at Google DeepMind in San Francisco.
 Before that I got my Ph.D. in computer science from the Harvard School of Engineering and Applied Sciences, where I was advised by Todd Zickler.

 Previously, I received a double B.Sc. in physics and in electrical engineering from Tel Aviv University, after which I spent a couple of years as a researcher at Camerai (acquired by Apple), working on real-time computer vision algorithms for mobile devices.